mythaxis/mythaxis.github.io/content/submissions.md

 ### FORMATTING GUIDELINES

-Acceptable document types are RTF, DOC, or DOCX.
+Acceptable document types are DOC, DOCX, and ODT (plus RTF, if you absolutely have to).

 Straightforward manuscript formatting is preferred for editorial convenience.
 We recommend using [Shunn's excellent Modern Manuscript formatting guide](https://www.shunn.net/format/story/), but in particular consider the following:

 - Please use an easy-reading font (Times New Roman 12pt is preferred).
-- Do not manually insert empty lines between paragraphs, or use tabs for first-line indents. **Use paragraph formatting** to set automatic indents or paragraph breaks.
+- **Do not manually insert** empty lines between paragraphs, or use tabs for first-line indents. **Use automatic paragraph formatting** to set indents or paragraph breaks.
 - Use a single centred # to represent essential section breaks.
 - Use *italics* for italics, don’t underline instead.
-Smart (“curly”) punctuation is fine.
+Smart (“curly”) punctuation is preferred.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.